abes-esr/eplouribousse/README.md

 Then you can play !
 For any authentication use first name as identifier and testeplou as temporary password (the same for all identifiers)

-You're OK and you want the real one for you with all conveniences ?
+You're OK and you want the real one with all the conveniences ?
 We recommend that you first approach your IT team for a test installation.

 If you want to use eplouribousse for a firm project, there are three possibilities: